+Dealing with Emotions

 Why me?

-4 How does kidney failure affect patients and their families?5 Is it normal to feel afraid?
-6 Is it normal to have mood swings?
-Who can help my family and me adjust?8 When should I seek professional counseling?8 Is it normal for people on dialysis to feel upset sometimes with the staff at a dialysis center?
-9 Is it normal to feel anxious while waiting for a kidney transplant?
-What else should I understand about my emotions?10 Your Family and Relationships Can people with kidney failure still enjoy sex?
-11 What if I lose interest in sex?
-Can men with kidney failure father children?13 Can a woman with kidney failure have a baby?14 Can a woman who has had a transplant have a baby?14
+How does kidney failure affect patients and their families?

+Is it normal to feel afraid?
+5

+Is it normal to have mood swings?
+6

+Who can help me and my family adjust?7

+When should I seek professional counseling?
+Is it normal for people on dialysis to

+feel upset sometimes with the staff at a dialysis center?

+Is it normal to feel anxious while waiting for a kidney transplant?

+What else should I understand about my emotions?

+Your Family and Relationships

+Can people with kidney disease still enjoy sex?11

+What if I lose interest in sex?

+Can men with kidney failure still father children?

+Can a woman with kidney failure have a baby?13

+Can a woman who has had a transplant have a baby?14

 Adjusting to a New Lifestyle

-How important is social activity?15
+How important is social activity?14

-Can I work or go to school?16
+Can I work or go to school?

-Can I travel?
+Can I travel?18

 Can I exercise?

+Will my diet have to change?
 20

-Will my diet have to change?

 Your Finances and Insurance

 How will I pay for my treatments?

-How will I pay for my treatments?

-Does Medicare pay for home hemodialysis
+22

 Does Medicare pay for home hemodialysis and peritoneal dialysis?
+22

+How much will Medicare cover?

+Review

+learn more 27